Can Weed Make You Infertile? The Real Answer

 Scientists continue to research the connection between male fertility and cannabis use.
 So far, the results have been too varied to provide a conclusive understanding.

 Other tests have found the opposite results.
 A 2019 Harvard study noted that male cannabis consumers had higher concentrations of sperm than non-consumers.
-And in 2017, an analysis of North American couples found little connection between male or female conception probability rates when consuming cannabis.
+In 2017, an analysis of North American couples found little connection between male or female conception probability rates when consuming cannabis.2

 While there isn’t conclusive proof that cannabis is detrimental to fertility, many in the clinical field suggest using caution.
 Thankfully, this is one area of cannabis research that appears to be receiving adequate (or close to it) levels of clinical attention.
-While it will take more time to understand the topic, researchers continue to explore the issue.
-For now, those looking to start or expand their family may want to consult with a physician and exercise caution.
+While it will take longer to understand the topic, researchers continue exploring the issue.
+Those looking to start or expand their family may want to consult a physician and exercise caution.

 How Can Weed Affect Female Fertility?